 Say hello to vSphere 6.516 Nov 2016 by 4

-At the time of writing vSphere 6.5 is still unavailable for download so I’ll be kind of summarizing information gathered from some prominent blogs, the VMware site, etc. Credit goes to the authors whose links I’ve included at the end of this post.
+At the time of writing, vSphere 6.5 is not available for download so this post is mainly a summary of the information gathered from some prominent blogs and VMware site.
+Credit goes to all the authors whose links you’ll find listed at the bottom.

-Some very interesting and important features make 6.5 one of the most worth waiting for releases to date in my opinion.
-Glancing over the list of goodies, it will become clear as light of day that VMware will be laying to rest vCenter Server for Windows for good.
-I dare say that if and when a vSphere 7.0 version is released, the Windows version will be a distant memory.
-Here’s a rundown of the new stuff gracing VCSA 6.5.
+Some very interesting and new vCSA features make 6.5 one of the most worth-waiting-for releases to date in my opinion.
+Drooling over the list of goodies, it is glaring obvious that VMware’s plans for vCenter Server for Windows is to lay it to rest for good.
+I dare guess that with vSphere 7.0 released, the Windows version will be no more.

 Native High Availability

-A number of HA options for vCenter Server have been available for quite some time now.
-Some of the options include fault tolerance where a vCenter server vm is replicated over to another vm.
-There’s also watchdog protection which is enabled by default and the ability to deploy vCenter as a 2-node Microsoft cluster.
+There are a few HA options available for vCenter Server.
+Some of these include Fault Tolerance where the vCenter Server VM is replicated to another VM.
+Watchdog protection is enabled by default as is the ability to deploy vCenter on a 2-node Microsoft cluster.

 Prayer, it seems, does work after all.
-Finally, VUM has been embedded in VCSA meaning that you will no longer be required to run VUM on a separate Windows box.
+VUM, has finally been embedded in vCSA which means that you will not be needing a separate Windows box running VUM.
 Time to party!

-The embedded HTML5 based UI which I had covered here is now officially included with vCenter Server 6.5.
-The bad news is that it is still not up to par with the vSphere Web client in terms of features and functionality meaning we’re still stuck with the Adobe Flex / Flash dependent vSphere Web client.
-One more sour note is that the C# client has been dropped from this release.
-This however should not come as a surprise as everyone saw this one coming for quite some time now.
+The HTML5 based client UI which I wrote about here, is now officially included with vCenter Server 6.5.
+The bad news is that it is nowhere up to par with the vSphere Web client in terms of features and functionality offered.
+This means we’re still stuck with the Flash-based client in the short term.
+On an equally discordant note, the C# thick client is now officially dead except that you can still connect to ESXi 6.5 but not to vCenter Server 6.5.
+This should not come as a surprise as we all saw this one coming.

-The good news is that the vSphere Web Client has been also revamped to offer better performance, live refreshes and improved information layouts.
-Still, from a marketing standpoint, I can’t understand the logic about introducing a quasi-baked feature.
-My only guess is that release dates had to be met no matter what.
+The silver lining is that the vSphere Web Client has been revamped to offer better performance, a live refresh and an overall improved layout.
+Still, from a marketing standpoint, I can’t understand the logic of introducing a semi-baked feature.
+My guess is that the release dates were not met and VMware decided to compromise.

-Little has changed in terms of the remaining management tools such as the ESXi host and Appliance Management (https://vcenter:5480) clients.
-In 6.5, the latter exposes additional statistics and health information compared to the previous versions.
+Little has changed as far as the remaining management tools are concerned.
+The embedded ESXi Host and Appliance Management tools remain unchanged except that the latter exposes additional statistics and health information compared to previous versions.

-On the Content Library front we will now be able to mount ISOs on a vms stored in a library as well as carrying out guest OS customization both of which I had mentioned in my wish list here.
+Using content libraries, you will now be able to mount ISOs on VMs stored in the library as well as being able to carry out guest OS customization.
+I had included both in my wish list here.

-Last but not least the client integration plug-in has been thankfully dropped.
+Last but not least, the client integration plug-in has been finally dropped.
+Thanks for that!

 Installer and Migration Tool

-A revamped installer now includes the migration tool.
-The migration tool although released relatively recently, has nevertheless been improved to cater for migrations from vCenter for Windows 5.5 & 6.0 to VCSA 6.5.
-Besides being embedded in the VCSA installer, which is a nice feature to have, using the tool one gets to fine tune what is actually migrated, VUM baselines and updates included.
+A revamped installer now includes the much coveted migration tool.
+Although recently released, the tool has nevertheless been improved to cater for a number of migrations paths including vCenter for Windows v5.5 and 6.0 to vCSA 6.5.
+Apart from being accessible from the vCSA installer, you also get to fine tune what actually gets migrated, VUM baselines and updates included.

-Another important novelty is that VCSA now runs atop Photon OS as opposed to SUSE Enterprise Server.
+Another novelty is that vCSA now runs on Photon OS as opposed to SUSE Enterprise Server.
 One great feature of this new OS is the ability to run and deploy containers such as Docker and vSphere Integrated Containers (VIC).